 The programme is also an excellent choice for students aiming for a PhD degree and an academic career.

-Area and Cultural Studies (ALKU): This is a mainly Finnish language programme, were European cultural studies is one option.
+Area and Cultural Studies (ALKU) is a mainly Finnish language programme, were European cultural studies is one option.
 Within this study unit, Nordic Studies courses are offered and students have an opportunity to specialize in this area.